 sudo dnf install gcc clang make

 Download the latest version of ImageMagick from the official GitHub.
-Note you need to go to GitHub to grab the link; the below command is just an example.
+You need to go to GitHub to grab the link; the below command is just an example.

 wget https://github.com/ImageMagick/ImageMagick/archive/refs/tags/x.x.x-x.tar.gz